 Today will be another day of multiple game drives around the central region of Serengeti.
 Compared to the north, wildlife will be a little scarcer and more scattered, however, this presents an opportunity to seek out more elusive animals.

 Day 8 – Central Serengeti => Ngorongoro Conservation Area (B, L, D)

-Today we head south-east through the Serengeti Plaines to Ngorongoro Conservation Area, stopping briefly to visit Olduvai Gorge.
+Today we head southeast through the Serengeti Plains to Ngorongoro Conservation Area, stopping briefly to visit Olduvai Gorge.
 Olduvai Gorge is where remains of early man were discovered by Louis Leakey.
 The museum is fascinating, and a resident specialist gives an interesting talk on this topic.

 Ngorongoro Crater is the largest unbroken caldera in the world.
 The crater (610 metres deep and 260 km squared) is a microcosm of East African scenery and game.

-Ngorongoro is possibly the only place to see black rhino in Tanzania as well as prides of lion that include the magnificent black-maned males.
+Ngorongoro is possibly the only place to see black rhinos in Tanzania as well as prides of lions that includes the magnificent black-maned males.
 There are lots of colourful flamingos and a variety of other water birds around Sopa Lake on the crater floor.
-More than a 100 species of bird not found in the Serengeti have been found in the crater.
-Other game includes: leopard, cheetah, hyena, elephants, warthog, impala, buffalo, hartebeest, eland and lots of other members of the antelope family.
+More than 100 species of bird not found in the Serengeti have been found in the crater.
+Other game includes leopard, cheetah, hyena, elephants, warthog, impala, buffalo, hartebeest, eland and lots of other members of the antelope family.